upenndigitalscholarship/petrodelphia/pages/about.md

 After that, consider these pathways:

 ### Reference articles
 Read one or more of the six encyclopedia-style articles, which range in length from 7,500 to 20,000 words.
 Each of these articles (under the [Reference](/reference.html) tab) includes a bibliography.
-Readers lacking background in fossil fuel history should begin with the two shortest articles: “Pennsylvania Coal and Philadelphia” and “The Petroleum Industry and Greater Philadelphia.”
-Others may prefer to go straight to the longest article: [“The South Philadelphia Refinery Complex.”](/reference.html#south-philly-refinery) All the reference works can be downloaded.
+Readers lacking background in fossil fuel history should begin with the two shortest articles: [“Pennsylvania Coal and Philadelphia”](/reference.html#penna-coal) and [“Petroleum Industry and Greater Philadelphia.”](/reference.html#petro-industry) Others may prefer to go straight to the longest article: [“South Philadelphia Refinery Complex.”](/reference.html#south-philly-refinery) All the reference works can be downloaded.

 ### Historic images
-Browse the 350+ historic images, which include 1) architectural views and plans, 2) street-level and river views, 3) oblique aerial photography, and 4) newspaper headlines.
-These images can be keyword-limited by visual elements (e.g., “bridge,” “explosion,” “fire truck”).
-The images can also be keyword-limited by topographic, geographic, and/or corporate location (e.g., “Point Breeze (topographical),” “Point Breeze (neighborhood),” “Point Breeze Avenue Bridge,” or “PGW at Point Breeze”).
-All the images can be downloaded.
+Browse ~200 downloadable images, grouped into five collection types: 1) architectural views and plans, 2) river- and street-level views, 3) oblique aerial photography, 4) newspaper headlines, and 5) news photography.
+You can also search for images using geographic or descriptive keywords that you encounter in the reference works.
+For example: ARCO, Atlantic Refining, bridge, DuPont, Center City, explosion, expressway, fire, firefighters, Gibson Point, Girard Point, Grays Ferry, Gulf, incinerator, north yard, Passyunk Avenue, PGW, pollution, Quartermaster Depot, Point Breeze, Schuylkill River, storage tank, tanker ship, Tasker Homes, Yankee Point, and so on.

 ### Explore collections
-    - Browse the 350+ downloadable items of grey literature based on collection type:
+    - Browse ~400 downloadable items of grey literature, grouped into fifteen collection types:
         — PGW [Philadelphia Gas Works] documents
         — refinery history and policy documents
         — refinery remediation documents